Skip to content

 1. Right-click the .uproject file and select Generate Visual Studio project files.

-2. Verify that your project is set up correctly, go to your project's root directory:
+2. Verify that your project is set up correctly by going to your project's root directory:

 3. Run dotnet beam --version from inside your project root directory and see that it outputs a valid X.Y.Z string.